roman-yagodin/roman-yagodin.github.io/_posts/2019-10-21-gtd-with-simpletask.md

 Example: `Learn to play the piano +creativity @Someday`

-You could feasibly have multiple Someday/Maybe lists like `@Someday-Soon` or even `@Someday-Never`, if you need the additional granularity -- or just use Simpletask priorities.
+You could feasibly have multiple Someday/Maybe lists like `@Someday-Soon` or even `@Someday-Never`, if you need the additional granularity.

 Use the `@Someday-Never` to RIP things that you strongly doesn't want and have strong reasons to not to do, but still need to remember sometimes.

 ## Tickler (Incubate Runway/10,000 ft)

 A list called `@Tickler` contains **all tickled items which are not actions**.
-Tickled items are all entries with a threshold date; if their threshold has not passed, I like them to also have a priority of `(B)`.
+Tickled items are all entries with a threshold date.

 Tickled actions are not included in this list; they are placed under the appropriate context.